evertoncolling/streamlit-code-diff/.github/DEPLOYMENT.md

 ### Manual Publishing (if needed)

-You can also trigger the publish workflow manually:
+You can trigger the publish workflow manually to:
+- Re-attempt failed releases without bumping the version
+- Publish versions that were missed due to workflow issues
+- Create missing GitHub releases for already-published PyPI versions

+To run manually:
 1. Go to **Actions** tab
 2. Select "Build and Publish to PyPI"
 3. Click "Run workflow"
 4. Select the branch and click "Run workflow"

+The workflow will automatically detect what needs to be done based on the current `pyproject.toml` version vs. what's already published.

 ### Creating Manual Releases